-Horse Party’s debut album ‘Cover Your Eyes’ (INT 048) is released digitally on 7th April 2014 and on digipak CD with 16-page colour booklet on 12th May 2014.
+Horse Party’s debut album ‘Cover Your Eyes’ (INT 048) is released digitally on 7th April 2014 and on digipak CD with 16-page colour booklet on 12th May 2014, as the Bury St Edmunds 3-piece have been confirmed as playing the Lake Stage for BBC Introducing at Latitude Festival.

 They celebrate the release with a video for ‘Clarion Call’ directed by Henry D.C.
 Williams which you can now watch here: Clarion Call – YouTube